Lab 6: Visualizing categorical data with D3

 alt text

 This is because we’ve only specified colors for the first two slices.
-We could specify more colors, but this doesn’t scale.
+We could manually specify more colors, but this doesn’t scale.
 Thankfully, D3 comes with both ordinal and sequential color scales that can generate colors for us based on our data.

 For example to use the schemePaired color scale we use the d3.scaleOrdinal() function with that as an argument: